AckerApple/ack-aws-s3-playground/README.md

 ```
 > be sure that you installed the previous [above mentioned global installs](#install-browser-testing-dependencies)

+## Usage
+This is a stand-alone package and is not intended to be included in other projects.
+The objective is to run simple tests to confirm functionality and then possibly tweak code based on past results.

-## Run Tests and Scripts
+### Run Tests via Scripts
-Currently, only manual scripts exists, no tests have been created to test the expectations of this package
+The terminology "test", here is to manually invoke a use-case rather than to run a set of unit-tests.
+Run any of the following commands to deduce the results.

+> To understand what code files are run by terminal scripts, GOTO ./package.json and view the key "scripts".

-### Test AWS and S3Params Test Scripts
+#### Test AWS and S3Params Test Scripts
 Use the following command to establish and test your keys, bucket, and such

 > In command terminal, type the following command